Setting Boundaries with Parents: How to Do It Without Guilt

 It usually starts with a phone call on a Tuesday evening.
 You are exhausted after a long day of meetings, but your mother’s voice on the other end is sharp with concern.
 “Why are you still working so late?
 You aren’t eating properly, I can tell.
 And have you thought more about moving back to Delhi?
 Your father’s knees aren’t what they used to be.”
-You feel that familiar tightening in your chest.
-It is a mixture of deep love, overwhelming guilt, and a sudden, sharp desire to defend your life choices.
+You feel that familiar tightening in your chest, a mixture of deep love, overwhelming guilt, and a sudden, sharp desire to defend your life choices.
+Setting boundaries with parents is one of the most emotionally complex challenges we face as adults.
+If you live away from your parents, especially abroad, this feeling becomes even heavier.

-Setting boundaries with parents is one of the most complex emotional hurdles we face as adults.
 In Indian family dynamics, where respect for elders is often synonymous with unquestioning obedience, the idea of drawing a line can feel like a betrayal.
 However, as we navigate our 40s and 50s, we often realise that without these lines, our relationships can become strained by resentment and exhaustion.
+This is why setting boundaries with parents is not about distancing yourself, it is about preserving both your well-being and the relationship itself.

 The Internal Tug-of-War: Respect vs Independence